qdrant/landing_page/qdrant-landing/content/documentation/tutorials/code-search.md

 To prepare our code for `all-MiniLM-L6-v2`, we preprocess the code to text that more closely resembles natural language.
-The Jina embeddings model supports a variety of standard programming languages.
+The Jina embeddings model supports a variety of standard programming languages, so there is no need to preprocess the snippets.
+We can use the code as is.

 ## Data preparation